-When Thierry Henry completely took the piss out of Real Madrid for Arsenal
+When Arsenal’s Thierry Henry took the absolute p*ss out of Real Madrid

 In a 2012 interview with Puma, Thierry Henry was asked whether he was as cool off the football pitch as he was on it.